TeaCI/drone-docs/content/usage/overview.md

   shell: mingw32
 ```

+We currently support the following combinations of images and shells:

+`image: teaci/msys32` with `shell: mingw32`

+Build target: `i686-w64-mingw32`

+`image: teaci/msys32` with `shell: msys32`:

+Build target: `i686-pc-msys`

+`image: teaci/cygwin32` with `shell: cygwin32`:

+Build target: `i686-pc-cygwin`

-For teaci/cygwin32 image, cygwin32 shell is supported, which is used for building i686-pc-cygwin packages.
-For teaci/msys32 image, we support mingw32 shell and msys32 shell.
-The mingw32 shell is used for building i686-w64-mingw32 packages, the msys32 shell is used for i686-pc-msys packages. mingw32 shell and msys32 shell share the same image.
-Usually Win32 application developers might only need the mingw32 shell to build "native" programes.
-The msys32 shell is mostly for msys32 maintainers.
+Note: while mingw32 shell and msys32 shell share the same image, usual Win32 application developers might only need the mingw32 shell to build "native" programs.
+The msys32 shell is mostly for msys2 package maintainers.
+The cygwin32 shell is mostly for cygwin package maintainers.

 # Pull